CentaurusInfra/mizar/docs/design/dft.md

 load any M-XDP program onto its interface.

-On droplet creation, the droplet object will be assigned to host node and initialized with host specific infor- mation such as IP, MAC, etc.
+On droplet creation, the droplet object will be assigned to host node and initialized with host specific information such as IP, MAC, etc.
 On droplet delete, the droplet object will simply be removed from the datastore as an available resource.